 The services to be provided or caused to be provided by the manager are not exclusive to the fund.
 The manager is not prevented from offering its services to other funds, some of which may invest primarily in the same securities as the fund from time to time invests and which may be considered competitors of the fund.
-In addition, the directors and officers of the manager or their respective affiliates may be directors, officers, shareholders or unitholders of one or more issuers in which the fund may acquire securities or of corporations which act as the manager of other funds that invest primarily in the same securities as the fund from time to time invests and which may be considered competitors of the fund.
+In addition, the directors and officers of the manager or their respective affiliates may be directors, officers, shareholders or unitholders of one or more issuers in which the fund may acquire securities as the fund from time to time invest primarily in the same securities as the fund from time to time invest primarily in the same securities as the fund from time to time invests and which may be considered competitors of the fund.
 The manager or its affiliates may be managers or portfolio managers of one or more issuers in which the fund may acquire securities.